Kenya Bids Solemn Farewell To Marathon Sensation Kiptum - UrduPoint

 Kiptum, a 24-year-old father of two, was killed in a late-night car crash on February 11, just months after shattering the marathon record in Chicago.

-President William Ruto and World Athletics head Sebastian Coe were among those attending the funeral in the Rift Valley village of Chepkorio.
+President William Ruto and World Athletics head Sebastian Coe were among those attending the funeral in the Rift Valley town of Chepkorio.

-Kiptum's wife, Asenath Rotich, was overcome with emotion as she read a tearful tribute to the marathon prodigy.

-"It's unbelievable that today I have learnt to stay with our beloved kids without you coming home again," she said, revealing that they had planned to hold a wedding ceremony in April.
+"Kelvin's achievements were extraordinary.
+That he should have scaled such heights at such a young age in itself is almost unique," Coe told AFP Thursday after his arrival in Kenya.

 Kiptum ran the Chicago race in October in two hours and 35 seconds, slicing 34 seconds off the previous fastest time set by his Kenyan rival, the marathon legend Eliud Kipchoge.